dotnet/docs/docs/architecture/maui/introduction.md

 - Effects
 - Custom Controls

-For more information about this functionality, see the [.NET MAUI documentation](/dotnet/maui) on the Microsoft Developer Center, and [Creating multi-platform apps with .NET MAUI](https://aka.ms/mauiebook).
+For more information about this functionality, see the [.NET MAUI documentation](/dotnet/maui).

 In addition, unit tests are provided for some of the classes in the eShop multi-platform app.